 Every year approximately 4.5 million people receive blood transfusions in the United States.
 This life saving blood is donated by about 8 million volunteers according to the National Blood Data Resource Center.
 Many people are repeat donors.
 The World Health Organization reports that the need for blood is increasing by 1% every year globally while the amount donated is decreasing by 1% annually.
 This will inevitably result in serious blood shortages in the near future.
 It is hoped that this shortfall will be alleviated by the invention of better methods of blood preservation and effective synthetic blood.

 Usually only one unit (about a pint) of blood is drawn from a donor's arm during a donation.
 The blood is typically separated into four key components--red cells, platelets, cryoprecipatiated AHF (antihemphilic factor), and plasma.
+Blood transfusions in hospitals today generally only contain plasma and red cells.
 This allows the same unit of blood to be used by more people since not everyone needing blood require all of its parts.
 Men usually have about 12 pints of blood in their bodies and women have about 9.
 The fluid lost from a donation of 1 unit of blood is normally replaced in 24 hours, however, it takes several weeks for bone marrow to produce enough red cells to replace those that are lost.

 For more information about blood donation go to the website of the American Association of Blood Banks.

 Copyright © 2003-2015 by Dennis O'Neil.
 All rights reserved.